qiscus/qiscus-chat-sdk-js-sample/README.md

 ## How to run

-You can view this demo by utilizing http server such as built in php function of php -S localhost:8080 -t . or by using [http-server](https://github.com/indexzero/http-server)
+You can view this demo by utilizing http server such as built in php function of `php -S localhost:8080 -t` . or by using [http-server](https://github.com/indexzero/http-server).
 After you start the server you can view the sampe by accessing http://localhost:8080

 ## Contribution
 Qiscus Chat SDK Sample UI is fully open-source.
 All contributions and suggestions are welcome!